univention/univention-corporate-server/doc/developer-reference/umc/local-system-module.rst

    A directory containing the JavaScript source code

 ``Icons``
-   A directory containing the icons required by the modules web front end
+   A directory containing the icons required by the modules web frontend

 ``Syntax`` (optional)
    The filename of the XML file with the syntax definitions